Potentilla erecta: Europe

-Potentilla erecta is found wild throughout Europe, Scandinavia and West Asia.
+Potentilla erecta is found wild throughout Europe, Scandinavia, and West Asia.

 Potentilla erecta is almost ubiquitous in the British Isles, recorded in almost all 10 km squares except close to the Wash. and is listed as a species of least concern.
-It is very common in grasslands, heaths, moors and mountains, bogs including roadsides and pastures, mostly on acidic soils but avoiding chalk.
+It is very common in grasslands, heaths, moors, mountains, bogs including roadsides and pastures, mostly on acidic soils, but avoiding chalk.
 It is a component of British National Vegetation Classification community M25 (Molinia caerulea–Potentilla erecta mire).

 North America

 In North America Potentilla erecta is found in the east as an introduced species.

 Uses

 The rhizomatous root is thick.
 It has little value for food use because of its bitterness and low caloric value.
 The roots are a main ingredient of a bitter liqueur from Bavaria and the Black Forest area, called Blutwurz.
 It is also used in Ukraine along with honey in horilka.

 The plant is used in herbal medicine as an astringent because of its tannin content, which is unusually high for a herbaceous plant.
 Structurally-related phlobaphenes, used as a red dye for leather known as tormentil red, can be extracted from the root of the common tormentil along with the triterpene alcohol tormentiol.
 Aqueous extracts of the rhizomes are reported to have low toxicity in rats and mice.
+Research into the plant during 2026 indicates that other significant medicinal uses may be indicated.